ssbc/patchbay/README.md

 This makes in very easy to create say, a renderer for a new message type, or switch to a different method for choosing user names.

-Currently, this is a proof of concept, there is a basic way to switch between tabs, and you can view the main log, user feeds, or threads.
-This should obviously be improved with a module that can scroll properly scoll through a feed.

-No "write" methods have been implemented yet.

 ## overview

 Currently, the main module is `tabs.js` which plugs into